sobhonium/MinimalSurfaceCrystals/README.md

-# MinimalSurfaceCrystals
+# Minimal Surfaces
+Minimal surfaces are so interesting in that they are minimal any any location in space.
+Perhaps minimal surfaces and the history behind mathematically defining them are of interesting topics in math history.

+## Representation of Minimal Surfaces
+There are a wide list of representions for minimal surfaces.
+However, the easiest is to use skeletons where two graphs are representing a minmal surface.
+Graphs are preferred in that they let parameterizing these shapes easier.

+### Medial axis repr. of Minimal Surfaces
+For representing minimal surfaces with graphs, we can define two graphs where an imaginary blow in them can lead to a touching surface which is known as the minimal surface.
+For extending graphs and periodically repeating them in space, we need the graphs themselves  (unit cells) and 3 vectros through which these graphs can be periodically repeated and build a crystal.
+We name them g1, g2, g3 which are technically known as generator vectors.

+### Current tool
-A simple tool for fine-tuning and generating unit cells and crystals of of minimal surfaces.
+This repo is a simple tool for fine-tuning and generating unit cells and crystals of of minimal surfaces.
 The focus is on their medial axis (skeletons).

 ```python
 import numpy as np